Westerham Valley branch line: Promoted Inevitability

-Even during this time of hopeful negotiation, a seeming inevitability of closure was accepted, when, in the 'Look at Life (film series)' ' episode, 'Drawing the Fires', from 1963, Westerham Station was shown empty, with a litter-strewn track, and ending symbolically with a signal 'halting' a train service.
+Even during this time of hopeful negotiation, a seeming inevitability of closure was accepted, when, in the 'Look at Life (film series)' ' episode, 'Draw the Fires', from 1963, Westerham Station was shown empty, with a litter-strewn track, and ending symbolically with a signal 'halting' a train service.

-Intervention of the Kent County Council
+Intervention of Kent County Council

 The withdrawal of the backer following the refusal of his planning application to develop land at Westerham Station cast serious doubt on the proposed re-opening.
 In the Association's Annual General Meeting on 2 November 1963, members were informed that efforts to raise the £30,000 plus £10,000 for equipment had failed.
 Furthermore, British Railways were now in talks with the Kent County Council regarding the sale of the line to enable the construction of the A21 Sevenoaks bypass which required the demolition of a bridge along the route of the line.

 More positive news was received later in November 1963 when it was revealed that not only had a new backer been found, but also that terms were agreed with British Railways for the sale of the land to the Association.
 However, one month later, Kent County Council contacted the Association and informed them that the Council's intended purchase of the land would save taxpayers the sum of £120,000 and, furthermore, that in the event British Railways were unwilling to sell the land to it, as had been intimated, compulsory purchase powers would be used.
 Faced with the prospect of a compulsory sale, British Railways now broke off negotiations with the Association and agreed to sell the line to the Council.

 However, in April 1964, the Council indicated their willingness to lease the line to the Association, thereby ensuring the line's continued existence if the Association were to finance the cost of constructing a bridge over the railway cutting at Chevening to enable the Sevenoaks bypass to cross it.
 The cost of this bridge was estimated by the Council at £14,000, added to which was the annual rent of the line of £3,000.
 The estimate of £14,000 was revised upwards in August 1964, to a figure of £26,215 (equivalent to £355,800 in modern currency) which was to be paid by 24 August, otherwise works would commence to infill the cutting.